 Several additional sets of EOS RP noise test results are available in the tool.
 One set of results was captured in JPG using Canon's default standard picture style and another set was JPG-captured with the standard noise reduction amount.
 One set was captured in RAW format and processed using Canon DPP with the standard picture style, sharpness = "1" and the default noise reduction values.

 Noise reduction is destructive to fine details in an image and I recommend applying noise reduction in a just-enough amount.
 Note that the amount of noise reduction ideally applied to an image is not necessarily directly dependent on the ISO setting alone.
-You may find that some subjects take noise reduction better than others.
+You may find that some subjects accept noise reduction better than others.

 All of Canon's EOS cameras provide a wide range of noise reduction, sharpness and other image quality setting adjustments, enabling you to dial the results into perfection.
 That these settings can be adjusted in-camera is particularly important for those requiring compressed JPG format images right out of the camera (without using the camera's own RAW image conversion capabilities).